kubeshop/botkube-docs/docs/configuration/executor.md

 ---
-menutitle: "Executor"
+id: executor
-title: "Executor"
+title: Executor
-weight: 24
+sidebar_position: 4
 ---

-The executor property allows you to define multiple executor configurations that can be later referred in [communication](/configuration/communication) bindings.
+The executor property allows you to define multiple executor configurations that can be later referred in [communication](./communication) bindings.
 For example, take a look on such executor definition:

 ```yaml
 executors: